habitat-sh/habitat/www/source/docs/contribute-help-build.html.md

 * canary: restart one peer in a service group, then restart the others in any order
 * by percentage: restart only some subset of a service group
-* maintenance window: don't restart anything until supervisor a maintenance window is reached
+* maintenance window: don't restart anything until a maintenance window is reached

 We would love contributions to the code base to add these and any other update strategies that represent real-life deployment patterns.

 ## Support for Microsoft Windows

 We believe that the application-centric approach that Habitat takes can and should be extended to Microsoft Windows.
-If you are interested in getting either the Habitat build system or supervisor system working on Windows, please get in touch, either on the [forum](https://forums.habitat.sh/) or in [Slack](http://slack.habitat.sh/).
+If you are interested in getting either the Habitat build system or supervisor system working on Windows, please get in touch, either on the [forum](https://forums.habitat.sh/) or in [Slack](http://slack.habitat.sh/) in the #windows channel.

 ## Support for Container Cluster Managers